sysbio-curie/Logical_modelling_pipeline/doc/Tutorial.md

 This combination is an example of genetic interaction as AKT2\_oe single mutant is near WT values (label not shown), but once it is combined with SNAI1\_ko their projection on PC1 are drastically changed.
 This can be studied looking at the files from the Metastasis (only) phenotype , specifically at `Metastasis_pure_edges_selected_stringent3.txt`.
 Here we can see that this double mutant phenotype outstands as a genetic interaction, even though the type of genetic interaction is asynthetic, in the form of A=B=AB<WT.

-In figure D, b) we can identify the 6 epistatic pairs that we have discussed previously of the combinations of AKT2 gain of function with SNAI1, SNAI2 and TWIST1 gain of functions and NICD gain of function with SMAD, SNAI1 and TGFbeta gain of functions.
+In Figure D, b) we can identify the 6 epistatic pairs that we have discussed previously of the combinations of AKT2 gain of function with SNAI1, SNAI2 and TWIST1 gain of functions and NICD gain of function with SMAD, SNAI1 and TGFbeta gain of functions.
 We can visually understand the epistasis of these combinations by tracing the projections of their single gene alterations.
 For instance, if we look at the combined effect of AKT2 gain of function with SNAI1 or TWIST1 gain of functions, we see that the combinations bring the double mutant closer to the combined Migration phenotype and further from the WT.

 #### Robustness analysis of genetic interactions with respect to the phenotype probability